sven-hash/docs/docs/nym-simple-websocket-tutorial.md

         "lib": ["es2015"]
     }
     ```

+#### Bundling our Application

- 5. Now that we have got to this point, we want to be able to run our application on localhost to make sure everything is working okay.
+ 1. Now that we have got to this point, we want to be able to run our application on localhost to make sure everything is working okay.
     We also want to be able to work on our application while its running and make sure it automatically picks up any saved changes when we view it on the browser.
 To do this , we are going to use the Parcel bundler.

     Back in your terminal, type and enter: